Losing social licence is an existential threat to international education.

 – Professor Betty Leask

-This is the conversation miXabroad sparked at last month’s Australian International Education Conference (AIEC) in Canberra.
+After pondering these questions, miXabroad sparked a conversation at this year's Australian International Education Conference (AIEC) in Canberra.
 In collaboration with Professor Betty Leask, Linda Rust, Jason Valusaga and miXabroad’s Emily O’Callaghan, we hosted a café session focused on harnessing education abroad alumni to strengthen the sector’s social licence.

-The role of universities and the value of higher education is under increasing scrutiny.
-Despite their importance to workforce development, research capability and global engagement, they’re increasingly caught in the crossfire of political and cultural unrest.
+There is no doubt that the role of universities, the way they operate and the value of higher education is under increasing scrutiny.
+Despite their importance to workforce development, research capability and global engagement, higher education institutions are increasingly caught in the crossfire of political and cultural unrest around the world.

 A global shift to the right has helped erode trust in reputable institutions worldwide, and universities are often cast as out of touch with everyday values and too closely aligned with political or cultural elites.